 Rocky Boy Tribe of Chippewa Indians of Montana

-This Ojibway Treaty 9 Reservation settlement is located south of James Bay in eastern Ontario.
+This Ojibway settlement is located south of James Bay in eastern Ontario.
 These people think they are Cree.
 They are not Cree.
-According to 2011 census, population of New Post is 77.
+According to 2011's census, population of New Post is 77.
 They have 25 housing units or dwellings, with 23 lived in, at New Post First Nation.
 Their settlement was established in 1984.
 It is also known as Taykwa Tagamou.
 Below is a link to a google earth satellite image of New Post.
 They don't know their history.
 They have been brainwashed by whites.
 Their history is linked to that of Abitibi or Wahgoshig.
 On June 7, 1906 Abitibi leaders signed Treaty 9 at Lake Abitibi, in Quebec.
 Apparently some kind of predicament followed because Treaty 9 was intended only for Ojibway People in Ontario yet much of Abitibi Territory was in Quebec.
 Since Abitibi Algonquin Ojibway leaders signed Treaty 9 in Quebec, it represents a cover-up.
 Abitibi District extends from James Bay's southern coast, to Timiskaming Algonquin Ojibway Territory.
 Supposedly, only later did Abitibi Algonquin Ojibway's from Quebec, receive recognition from Quebec.
 What Canada's government did, was not follow protocol.
 Quebec was allowed to sign Treaty 9 with Abitibi leaders.
-Either it represents Quebec as being independant or Canada allowed Quebec some degree of autonomy.
-There is a conspiracy to brainwash these Ojibway's into thinking they are either Oji-Cree or Cree.
-Further below is important information about Oji-Cree.
-Place your detectives at all these following communities to spy on their leaders.
+Place your detectives at these communities below.
+Spy on their leaders.
 I don't trust them.
 They are not looking out for best interests of Indians.
 If you feel it's appropriate, preordain early 20th century Ojibway Traditionalists to retreat much further north.
-Included as being Abitibi Algonquin Ojibway Treaty 9 Reservation communities, are these following communities in Ontario and Quebec including along James Bay and Hudson Bays east coast:

 Moose River District Algonquin Ojibways